Post Exam | 3 Important Things to Do After Receiving Your Exam Script

 Bear in mind to be realistic in setting achievable goals.
 Even a one-mark increase in each section will possibly amount to a 5 to 8 mark increment overall since there are about 5 to 8 sections in the English paper, depending on the school’s format.
 For P5 and P6, there are 8 sections in total.
 Revisit these targets every week to check if you are getting nearer to your goals.
 Targets can be changed but setting them helps to keep you on track.

 The bottom line is, remember that it is not the end of the world if you have not performed as well as you have expected.
 It is better for you to examine the paper to see where you have gone wrong and focus on the areas where you can make improvements.
 I hope you will consider the tips I have shared with you in this post.
-I leave you with these inspiring words:
+If you like the tips above and would like to have more structure in learning outside of school, our 2019 schedule for our classes is out now with limited spaces available.

 About the Author: Nora is an English Teacher at Lil' but Mighty.
 She is committed to providing students with a dynamic and nurturing environment in which they can grow and develop.
 One of her greatest strengths as an educator is instilling a love for the English Language in her students.